An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 It is worth noting that while the velocity components are explicitly periodic at the streamwise boundaries, the pressure is not.
 The pressure is comprised of a linear force component and a non-linear pressure component:

-where $\beta$ is a spatially-independent momentum source term and $p$ is the dynamic pressure resulting from the flow regime.
-The value of $\beta$ is dynamically adapted through time following the procedure of Benocci and Pinelli \cite{Benocci1990} to ensure that the specified volumetric flow rate remains constant as the flow develops.
+where $\beta$ is a spatially independent momentum source term and $p$ is the dynamic pressure resulting from the flow regime.
+The value of $\beta$ is dynamically adapted through time following the procedure of \cite{Benocci1990} to ensure that the specified volumetric flow rate remains constant as the flow develops.